Encoder-Free Human Motion Understanding via Structured Motion Descriptions: Experiments and Analysis

 \subsection{Backbone Portability}

-A central advantage of text-based motion representation is that switching the LLM backbone requires only retraining the LoRA adapter.
-No motion encoder, projection layer, or tokenizer modification is needed, since the SMD input is standard text.
-To demonstrate this, we train 8 LLMs spanning 6 model families and ranging from 3B to 14B parameters, all using the Top-3 SMD variant (approximately 1{,}000 tokens per motion) introduced in Table~\ref{tab:joints}.
-For reference, Qwen2.5-7B trained with the full All-26 SMD achieves higher captioning metrics (R@1 0.584, CIDEr 53.16 as reported in Table~\ref{tab:main}), confirming that richer SMD further improves performance when computational budget allows.

-Table~\ref{tab:backbone} reports QA test accuracy and captioning metrics for all backbones.
-All models achieve BABEL-QA accuracy above 63\% and HuMMan-QA accuracy above 82\%, demonstrating that SMD generalizes reliably across architectures.
-Captioning performance is similarly consistent, with R@1 ranging from 0.517 to 0.563 and CIDEr from 49.23 to 54.33.
-Within the Qwen2.5 family, performance generally improves with model scale (3B $\to$ 7B $\to$ 14B), and newer model generations (Qwen3-8B, Qwen3.5-9B) achieve competitive or better results than the larger Qwen2.5-14B, consistent with the trend that more capable LLMs extract more from the same SMD input.
-Even the smallest model (Gemma3-4B, 4B parameters) performs competitively across all metrics.
+Because SMD is plain text, switching the LLM backbone only requires retraining a lightweight LoRA adapter ($\sim$40M parameters)---no motion encoder, projection layer are needed.
+To demonstrate portability, we train 8 LLMs across 6 model families (3B--14B parameters) using the Top-3 SMD variant ($\sim$1{,}000 tokens/motion).
+Table~\ref{tab:backbone} shows consistent performance across architectures: all models achieve $>$63\% on BABEL-QA, $>$82\% on HuMMan-QA, R@1 in 0.517--0.563, and CIDEr in 49.23--54.33.
+Within the Qwen2.5 family, scale helps (3B $\to$ 7B $\to$ 14B), and newer generations (Qwen3-8B, Qwen3.5-9B) match or surpass Qwen2.5-14B, consistent with more capable LLMs extracting more from the same SMD input; even the smallest model (Gemma3-4B) remains competitive.

-Table~\ref{tab:cost} provides a cost comparison including both training and inference considerations.
-Retraining our method on a new backbone takes 2--8 GPU-hours for QA and 6--12 hours for captioning on a single H200, training only $\sim$40M LoRA parameters.
-In contrast, methods such as MotionGPT3 require retraining the full pipeline including the motion encoder and alignment modules, which involves hundreds of millions of parameters and multi-stage training.
-The primary cost trade-off of SMD is longer inference sequences.
-We measure inference latency on a single H200 GPU for QA (generating up to 32 tokens): SMD with Top-3 joints averages 915ms per sample (1.1 samples/s) and SMD with All-26 joints averages 1{,}154ms per sample (0.9 samples/s), using approximately 15.5 GB of GPU memory.
+While switching backbone is convenient, the trade-off is a longer input sequence ($\sim$1{,}000--4{,}000 SMD tokens vs.\ $\sim$256 motion tokens for VAE/VQ-VAE methods), yielding roughly 1 sample/s inference on a single H200; see Appendix~\ref{app:cost} for the full cost breakdown.